 It’s a challenge to have a happy marriage.
 Marriage satisfaction can suffer a slow and inevitable decline over time.
-Couples counselling is one method that can prevent this.
+Couples therapy is one method that can prevent this.

 One research study holds promise for an alternative to couples therapy, a no-cost alternative, that prevents the decline in marital satisfaction and keeps a happy marriage alive.
 The alternative is not only free; it just takes 21 minutes a year.